 The 210mm Gyuto is a great larger knife for home cooks, or a standard size for professionals.

-About Yoshida Hamono: Yoshida Hamono are located in Saga prefecture, a very rural area on the island of Kyushu.
-Like many blacksmiths in rural areas, they specialized in making farming tools like sickles and hoes.
-The first generation of the Yoshida family was, like many, a swordsmith.
-After WWII, they decided to open a small workshop to produce smithed goods.
-In 1971, they expanded their production to fairly large scale production to meet large demand all over Japan.
-During this time they invested in a lot of modern machinery to allow for mass-production.
-This is one of the reasons why they have the ability to make their own clad-steel, rather than buying it pre-laminated.
-In 2017, they started making kitchen knives with ZDP189 core steel.
-Because Saga is not a major production centre for knives, they have built a facility that can handle the knife making process from start to finish.
+About Yoshida Hamono -The first generation of the Yoshida family was, like many, a swordsmith.
+After WWII, they decided to open a small workshop to produce knives and other steel tools, and in 1971 they expanded to a large scale production to meet a growing demand from all over Japan.
+They invested early in modern machinery that made large-scale production possible, which is one of the reasons why they have the ability to clad their own steel, rather than buying it pre-laminated.
+Because Saga is not a major production center for knives and there are not many other craftsmen, they have built a facility that can handle the knife making process entirely from start to finish.

-When the ZDP-189 became first available, Osamu Yoshida from Yoshida Hamono quickly purchased the steel and tried it out.
-He was amazed by how sharp the steel could get, so he started making kitchen knives using this super steel.
-This led to him developing a cult following when he was selling them at the Yasuki Knife Festival.
-He likes to use ZDP-189 because it allows the knife to have an incredibly sharp and long lived edge, and despite bring a hard steel to deal with, he feels a great sense of accomplishment when he forges with it compared to other steels.
+In 2017 when the ZDP-189 became first available, Osamu Yoshida quickly purchased the steel and tried it out.
+He was amazed by how insanely sharp the steel could get and how long it would keep its edge, so he started making kitchen knives using this super steel.
+Despite being hard steel to deal with, he feels a great sense of accomplishment when he forges with it compared to other steels.